ing-bank/doing-cli/docs/howto/workflow_envvars.md

 !!! note ""
     See first the workflows for [starting work on a new issue](workflow_new_item.md) and [starting work on an existing issue](workflow_existing_item.md)

 You can create more advanced workflows by using [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to (temporarily) overwrite configuration values (see [config file](../reference/config_file.md)) or set certain command options (see the 'env var' value in the `--help` of different `doing` commands).

+!!! note ""
+    You can also permanently overwrite command option defaults, see [Config File: overwriting command defaults](../reference/config_file.md#overwriting-command-defaults)

-Below are some more advanced example workflows:
+Below are some more advanced example workflows examples:

 ## Working with multiple iterations